mongodb/mongodb-atlas-service-broker/README.md

    cluster can be deprovisioned using `svcat deprovision atlas-cluster-instance`.
 10. Run `scripts/kubernetes-teardown.sh <namespace>` to fully remove the service broker.

+## Development

+**Do not clone this project to your $GOPATH**

+This project uses Go modules which will be disabled if the project is built from the `$GOPATH`.
+If the project is built inside the `$GOPATH` then Go will fetch the dependencies from there as well.
+This could lead to incorrect versions and unreliable builds.
+When placed outside the `$GOPATH` dependencies will automatically be installed when the project is built.

 ## Testing

 The project contains both unit tests and integration tests against Atlas.
 The unit tests can be